julita-w-chylinska/ML-Python-Breast-Cancer-Type/README.md

 <img width="669" height="665" alt="Correlation_Matrix_Cancer_B" src="https://github.com/user-attachments/assets/78117d8a-dfa0-4564-9bb7-122b59942e54" />

-Next, `compactness_mean` and `compactness_worst` show comparable correlations with the target.
-Since `compactness_worst` is significantly less correlated with the previously selected feature, it is chosen to reduce redundancy.
+Next, `compactness_mean` and `compactness_worst` show the same correlations with the target.
+Since `compactness_worst` is significantly less correlated with the previously selected feature, it is chosen for the model.

 ```Python
 plt.figure(figsize = (6,8))